 The Washington State Book Awards honor works of outstanding literary merit by Washington authors.
 An award is given based on the strength of the publication’s literary merit, lasting importance and overall quality.
 We are particularly interested in prioritizing excellent works created by authors of communities that have been historically marginalized and excluded.

-The Washington State Book Awards are a partnership of The Washington Center for the Book (an affiliate of The Library of Congress Center for the Book administered by Washington State Library) and The Seattle Public Library.
+The Washington State Book Awards are a project of The Washington Center for the Book (an affiliate of The Library of Congress Center for the Book administered by Washington State Library).

 How are finalists and winners selected?